 Alternatives to student loan deferment and forbearance

 Student loan forbearance and deferment are temporary solutions that can help you through a short-term hardship.
-But if you can’t afford your student loan payments in the long term, then you should look for strategies to restructure your budget.
+But if you can’t afford your student loan payments in the long term, then you should look for other strategies to alleviate your monthly payments.

 Student loan refinancing